 Nouns Used as a Subject

-When used as a subject, it mostly appears in the beginning of a sentence.
+When used as a subject, noun mostly appears at the beginning of a sentence.
 It can be identified by asking the question ‘who’.

 - Bruno went to the playground.